Loader gif

 • Health flexible spending accounts: In 2024, you can contribute up to $3,200 in employee salary reductions to fund your health flexible spending arrangement.

-• Medical Savings Accounts (MSAs): Deductible ranges and out-of-pocket expenses for MSAs also increased.
+• Medical Savings Accounts (MSAs): Deductible ranges and out-of-pocket for MSAs also increased.
 For individuals with self-only coverage, the plan must have an annual deductible of at least $2,800, at most $4,150, and an out-of-pocket expense limit of $5,550.
 For families, the annual deductible must be at least $5,550 but no more than $8,350, with an out-of-pocket expense limit of $10,200.

 Other 2024 tax changes